gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy had never seen the ocean, but she had read about it in Special Leaf's books.
-She knew that it was as deep as the highest mountains were high, and that its bottom were darker than a moonless night.
+She knew that it was as deep as the highest mountains were high, and that its bottom was darker than an overcast moonless night.
-Strange creatures lives there, fish whose mouths were half the size of their bodies, wriggling things like glowing ribbons and bots that looked like lobsters on stilts, all of them patiently waiting to consume whatever came to them from above.
+Strange creatures lives there: fish whose mouths were half the size of their bodies, wriggling things like glowing ribbons and bots that looked like lobsters on stilts, all of them patiently waiting to consume whatever came to them from above.

-As she slid down Dockety's arm, she wished that her imagination would shut up for once.
+As she slid down Dockety's arm, she wished her imagination would shut up for once.

 Her foot slid past the manipulator at the end of the arm.
 She gulped.
-She could probably still climb back up, maybe, but if she went any further...
+She could probably still climb back up, but if she went any further...

 "Aright?"